zio/zio/docs/reference/core/runtime.md

 The custom runtime can be used to run many different effects that all require the same environment, so we don't have to call `ZIO#provide` on all of them before we run them.

 For example, assume we want to create a `Runtime` for services that are for testing purposes, and they don't interact with real external APIs.
-So we can create a runtime, especially for testing.
+So we can create a runtime especially for testing.

 Let's say we have defined two `LoggingService` and `EmailService` services: